 The centerpiece of the Gallifrey One convention is the Masquerade of Mandragora, our annual Saturday night costume competition and fashion show.
-For over two decades, Gallifrey One has featured the best and brightest from the world of costuming on our main stage, in an annual spectacle hosted by Tony Lee, which also features a live “half-time” presentation (while the judges go about their deliberations) that has previously included such spectacles as band performances, video events, and the Just a Minute game show, and this year will be the location of our Mysterious Theatre 337 stage show.
+For over two decades, Gallifrey One has featured the best and brightest from the world of costuming on our main stage, which also features a live “half-time” presentation (while the judges go about their deliberations) that has previously included such spectacles as band performances, video events, Mysterious Theatre 337 and the Just a Minute game show.

-The 2018 Masquerade of Mandragora will take place at 8:30 pm on Saturday night, February 17.
+The 2019 Masquerade of Mandragora will take place on Saturday night, February 16, 2019.
 All convention attendees are welcome to the event, which runs usually around 2 1/2 hours.
-Unlike in previous years, as of 2018 we are no longer clearing the room prior to the start of the Masquerade, meaning no lines; people who have been in the room for programming during the day are welcome to keep their seats.

 If you’re interested in participating in the Masquerade as a costumed entrant, the following rules and guidelines are for you.

 Changes for 2019

 - The mandatory Masquerade meeting for all contestants is now scheduled for 12:00 NOON on Saturday.
 The Masquerade Registration Desk will be open on Friday during the day, 11:00am-6:00pm; and Saturday from 10:00am until noon.